-This buffalo chicken dip is made with spicy buffalo sauce, shredded chicken, ranch dressing, and various cheeses.
-It’s perfect for those who like a little heat!
+This deliciously spicy buffalo chicken dip is made with hot buffalo wing sauce, shredded chicken, ranch dressing, various cheeses, and served with crisp celery.

 This post contains affiliate links.
 Read the disclosure policy.